atharvawange/Note/README.md

   The purpose of this project is to simplify the distribution and access of study notes.
 The basic functionalities of the platform—posting notes, sharing PDFs, and searching topics via a chatbot—are all directly mapped to the problem statement.
 These features ensure that the platform meets the needs of both students and teachers, providing a comprehensive solution to the problem of study note sharing.
 By integrating these functionalities, the project offers a practical and scalable solution to enhance the educational experience for both students and teachers.

-# Team Members' Contributions :
+# Team Members' Contribution :

 1. **Atharva Wange** : Azure Services, Co-ordination & Leading